ITA Wealth Management

 Sometime in the past I wrote about the true cost of management fees, but that blog post may have been deleted in the process of culling older posts.
-Regardless, it is once more time to go through the mathematics of management fees.
-Let’s walk through an examples.
+Regardless, it is time to go through the mathematics of management fees.
+Let’s walk through an example.

 Here are the critical assumptions to consider.
 I will neglect to take into account the fund or ETF expense ratios, but we want to keep them as low as possible.
 VTI is frequently used in ITA portfolios and the current cost is 3 basis points or 0.03%.
 That is very low.